lymslive/vnote/readme.md

 `right/path/to/vnote` is the directory where clone down this plugin, maybe `~/.vim/bundle/vnote` is a good choice.

+### Install by plugin manage tools

+Refer to the plugin manage tool used.
+Install "vimloo" before "vnote".

+### Compile External Tool (Optional)

 ```
 $ cd right/path/to/vnote
 $ cd src